The short answer for layovers

 What's the minimum window per section?

 PEK to Mutianyu: 10 hours gate-to-gate is the practical minimum, 12-14 hours is comfortable.
 PKX to Mutianyu: 14 hours minimum.
 PEK to Jinshanling: 16+ hours.
 PKX to Jinshanling: not feasible on a layover.
-Always add a 90-minute airport-return buffer to the math.
+For international departures, build the itinerary around arriving back at the airport about 3 hours before departure.

 - PEK + Mutianyu: 10 hr minimum, 12-14 hr comfortable.